cheremin/scalarization/README.md

 ```
 (from `EqualsBuilderScenario`).
 Here I build scenario space as "cube" with builderType
 side going though all `BuilderType.values()`, size side going through [0, 1, 4, 128],
-and `-XX:FreqInlineSize` going through [325, 500]: `2 * 4 * 2 = 16` runs.
+and `-XX:FreqInlineSize` going through [325, 500]: `2 * 4 * 2 = 16` runs in total.

-So, most parameters are passed in scenario code with system properties, as this way
-you could read them into `public static final` fields, which, in turn, allows JIT to
-aggressively inline them.
-You could look at `EqualsBuilderScenario` for an example.

-If you run you scenario with `ForkingMain`, it will append additional "dimension" to
+If you run your scenario with `ForkingMain`, it will append additional "dimension" to
 your parameters space: `-XX:+EliminateAllocations / -XX:-EliminateAllocations`.
 This
 is default "control" to verify is scalar replacement really in charge of cleaned
-allocations
+allocations, so in this case it will be 32 runs in total

+As you can see, most parameters are passed in scenario code with system properties,
+as this way you could read them into `public static final` fields, which, in turn,
+allows JIT to aggressively inline them.
+Again, look at `EqualsBuilderScenario` for
+an example.